New Student Orientation

 Please note that only students will be allowed in the room to register for classes at the event.

-What to expect during the Class Registration Session:
+What to expect during Class Registration at New Student Orientation:

 - You will be in a room (students only!) with other students in similar programs that is hosted by Academic Advisors and peer advisors.
 If you need assistance at any point, someone will be there to coach you through the process.

-- First, you will complete two forms, FERPA and the Tuition and Fee Agreement.
-More information about each form is listed below, and we recommend completing the FERPA form before you arrive and then hand it in.
-You will submit the Tuition and Fee Agreement during the class registration session.
+- First, you will complete the Tuition and Fee Agreement.
+Prior to arriving to Orientation we recommend completing the FERPA form.
 You can review more information about both forms below.

-How you can prepare for the Class Registration Session:
+How you can prepare for the New Student Orientation:

 - Don't stress.
 Take some deep breaths!
 We are going to help you every step of the way.
 We hope that registering for your first semester at CBU is an exciting experience!
 You are not expected to be an expert on requirements for your major or graduation.
 We've got the experts in the room with you already.